kdgs-develop/kdgs-admin-dashboard/README.md

 12. **Rename Image Dialog**: Modal for renaming image files with a simple math verification.

 13. **Delete Image Confirmation Dialog**: Ensures user intent before deleting images.

+14. **Admin Genealogists Table**: Displays a list of admin genealogists with options to add, edit, or delete.

+15. **Add/Edit Admin Genealogist Dialog**: Modal for adding new or editing existing admin genealogists.

 ## Getting Started